-This tool maintained by Villanova assists researchers looking for the opinions of the various state courts.
+The Federal Court Locator tool is maintained by Villanova assists researchers looking for the opinions of the various state courts.

 The Federal Register is the official daily publication for rules, proposed rules, and notices of Federal agencies and organizations, as well as executive orders and other presidential documents.
 It is published by the Office of the Federal Register and the National Archives and Records Administration (NARA).
 It is updated daily by 6 a.m. and is published Monday through Friday, with the exception of Federal holidays.
 GPO Access contains Federal Register volumes from 1994 to the present.
 Documents are available in Summary, PDF, ASCII text, or HTML format.
 HTML documents are available from 2000 forward and provide hypertext links to Web sites mentioned in the document.

 The FindLaw site has access to thousands of legal sites, cases, forms, law reviews, law schools, bars and associations, etc. for the general public, students, legal professionals, businesses, and corporate counsels.
 It is also the highest trafficked legal website.
 The site was started in 1996 by attorneys Timothy Stanley and Stacy Sten for a North California Law Librarians workshop.
 It provides full-text library of caselaw, and a variety of communication forums.

 FirstGov is the official U.S. gateway to all government information.
 Users may search millions of web pages from federal and state governments, the District of Columbia and U.S. territories.
 Most of which are not available on commercial websites.
 FirstGov has the most comprehensive search of government anywhere on the Internet.